 English language learners are scoring better on reading exams thanks to public schools who are working to improve their ELL curriculum.
 Learn about the improving language skills amongst ELL learners, as well as public high schools that specifically cater to immigrant students.

-In a country as diverse as the United States, where nearly 18% of the population’s native language is not English, public schools have embraced the linguistic challenge presented by immigrant students.
+is not English, public schools have embraced the linguistic challenge presented by immigrant students.
 A rising number of public schools are gaining recognition for their outstanding efforts in working with immigrant students and non-English speaking learners.
 In fact, according to The Statesman, ELL students across the nation have made significant gains on standardized tests over the past three years.

 The ELL Concern